lfe/blog/src/_posts/2015-07-11-1720-towards-multi-methods-in-lfe.md

    (* l w)))
 ```

-This code has actually been provided in the ``examples`` directoy of the los
+This code has actually been provided in the ``examples`` directory of the los
 project.
 To run in in the REPL, just do the following (assuming you have
 Erlang, ``rebar``, and ``lfetool`` installed, or course ...).
 To run the
 following, you will need the latest version of